 - Messengers: Artists as Witnesses.
 Nine contemporary regional and national artists created work that gives voice to others.
 Themes addressed incarceration, criminality, state-sanctioned violence, terrorism and evil.

 Black New England Conference

 The Black New England Conference is an annual 2-day gathering where academics, artists, activists, and community members share insights and research on Black experiences, past and present, in New England and beyond.
 The Conference is both an academic conference and a celebration of Black life and history.
 The Conference was hosted by UNH for many years and has now moved to other institutions.
 However, COLA funds student attendance at the conference annually and the Center for the Humanities provides support and advertises the event.

 The Civil Discourse Lab

-Communication faculty Jennifer Borda, associate professor, and Renee Heath, principal lecturer, founded the Civil Discourse Lab, which seeks to strengthen the ability of students and community members to conduct meaningful conversations, collaborate and make decisions around sometimes difficult but important topics to a civil society.
+Communication faculty Jennifer Borda, professor, and Renee Heath, associate professor, founded the Civil Discourse Lab, which seeks to strengthen the ability of students and community members to conduct meaningful conversations, collaborate and make decisions around sometimes difficult but important topics to a civil society.
 Two recent community discussions have been on topics of immigration and the stigma around drug addiction.

 Cultural Stages: The Woodward International Drama and Dance Initiative